jwr14/1.Threadster/README.md

 Description:

-	The output should consist of printed messages detailing a list of threads and the order in which they were serviced - which should be in 2-second intervals for even numbered threads and in 3-second intervals for odd numbered threads.
+	This is an excercise to create and manage multiple threads.
+It will create six threads (0 - 5).
+The output should consist of printed messages detailing a list of the threads and the order in which they were serviced - which should be in 2-second intervals for even numbered threads and in 3-second intervals for odd numbered threads.
 The process ID and thread ID's are also printed to a file named SHARED.txt, which is created upon running the program.